Thermalization at the femtoscale seen in high-energy Pb+Pb collisions: Acknowledgments

 \section{Acknowledgments}

 We thank the Institute for Nuclear Theory at the University of Washington for hosting the program "Intersection of nuclear structure and high‐energy nuclear collisions" during which this work was initiated.
-We thank Govert Nijs and Wilke van der Schee for the discussions.
+We thank Govert Nijs and Wilke van der Schee for the discussions, and Jean-Paul Blaizot for useful comments on the manuscript.
 R. S. is supported by the Polish National Science Center under grant NAWA PRELUDIUM BIS: PPN/STA/2021/1/00040/U/00001 and PRELUDIUM BIS: 2019/35/O/ST2/00357.
-S.B and J.J are supported by DOE DE-FG02-87ER40331.
+S.B and J.J are supported by DOE DE-FG02-87ER40331 and DE-SC0024602.
 M. L. thanks the S\~ao Paulo Research Foundation (FAPESP) for support under grants 2021/08465-9, 2018/24720-6, and 2017/05685-2, as well as the support of the Brazilian National Council for Scientific and Technological Development (CNPq).
 We acknowledge support from the ``Emilie du Ch\^atelet'' visitor programme and from the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABX-0038)'' in the framework ``Investissements d'Avenir'' (ANR-11-IDEX-0003-01) managed by the Agence Nationale de la Recherche (ANR).